Sustainable food systems don’t just help to end hunger. They can help the world achieve critical progress on all 17 Sustainable Development Goals.

 Clean water and Sanitation

-Water scarcity affects more than 40 per cent of the global population and is projected to rise.
-Sustainable food systems can ensure the sustainable use of this precious resource, while also reducing the amount of pollution in our natural water systems.
+In 2020, 2 billion people still lacked safely managed drinking water, of which 771 million were without basic drinking water.
+Sustainable food systems can ensure the sustainable use of this precious resource and increase access for those who do not have drinking water, while also reducing the amount of pollution in our natural water systems.

 Affordable and clean energy